From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Large-scale B-mode Delensing

 \subsubsection{Bias Analysis of the Gradient-Order Template Method}

 Starting from the expression above, the lensing B-mode template can be written as:

-where the first term represents the signal component of the template, while the remaining terms correspond to noise, foreground residuals, and lensing reconstruction noise.
-Notably, all of these contributions are suppressed by the Wiener filter.
+where $\mathcal{B}^{(1)}[E\ast\phi]$ represents the operation of constructing the gradient-order template using E-mode field and $\phi$.
+Here, the first term represents the signal component of the template, while the noise arises from two distinct sources: (i) foreground residuals after NILC processing, which contaminate the lensing template through the reconstruction pipeline; and (ii) the spurious lensing effect on the true $E$-modes induced by the lensing reconstruction noise.